Why Do You Need a Pay Stub? Beginner’s Guide

 3. Employment Verification

 Third parties may request pay stubs to confirm your employment.
-This is common when applying for immigration benefits, financial aid, or government programs that require proof of steady work.
+This is common when applying for financial aid, government programs, or immigration benefits.
+Using accurate stubs from a pay stub generator ensures credibility.

 4. Tracking Deductions

 Pay stubs list deductions such as retirement savings, health insurance premiums, and wage garnishments.
-Understanding these deductions helps employees confirm that payroll is accurate and benefits are applied correctly.
+Reviewing these deductions answers the question: why do you need a pay stub?—it ensures payroll accuracy and that benefits are applied correctly.

 5. Budgeting and Planning